You are here

 Tucked inside the Park Hyatt Washington, this fine American restaurant serves the bounty of the Mid-Atlantic with refreshingly little pretension.
 Diners enter through the grand front door or like family through the open kitchen.
 Almost all of the produce – from eggs to crabs (when they're in season) – are locally sourced.
 Each purveyor receives equal billing to its starring dish on breakfast, lunch and dinner menus.
 The results are as American as apple pie, and pie just so happens to be its signature dessert.

-Chef Matt Baker has turned a former tomato cannery in Ivy City into Gravitas, which highlights delicious farm-to-table fare from the Chesapeake Bay watershed in modern space with plenty of exposed brick.
+Chef Matt Baker has turned a former tomato cannery in Ivy City into the Michelin-starred Gravitas, which highlights delicious farm-to-table fare from the Chesapeake Bay watershed in modern space with plenty of exposed brick.
 You can choose your own culinary adventure with the flexible five- or seven-course tasting menu options, allowing you to sample a range of Baker’s popular dishes (think yellowfin sashimi and an exceptional chocolate ganache that snakes across your plate).
 Green thumbs can get their kicks sipping on cocktails upstairs at the Conservatory, which includes a greenhouse and garden alive with flowers, fruits and vegetables.

 Experience the culinary prowess of acclaimed chef Spike Gjerde at A Rake’s Progress in The LINE Hotel.
 The James Beard Award-winning chef's airy, mezzanine-level restaurant is devoted to sourcing Mid-Atlantic ingredients, which are cooked to perfection in the large wood-fired hearth.
 Diners rave about the “trout on a log” (smoked trout with potato dumplings), but it’s hard to go wrong with any dish crafted by Gjerde and his team.